marcndo/-Customer-Support-Intelligence-System/README.md

 ## Marcel Ambo Ndowah — Junior to Mid-Level Machine Learning Engineer

-This repository presents a Customer Support Intelligence System built as a professional machine learning portfolio project.
-It demonstrates how I design, implement, and evaluate ML components that support real customer support workflows such as ticket classification, prioritization, and insight extraction.
+This repository contains an applied Customer Support Intelligence System designed to support real customer service workflows such as ticket categorization, prioritization, and insight extraction.

-Reviewers should assess this repository as they would an internal ML system: by examining problem framing, data handling, model choices, evaluation rigor, and clarity of documentation.
+The purpose of this project is to demonstrate how I approach machine learning work end to end: from problem framing and data handling to modeling, evaluation, and documentation.
+Reviewers should assess this repository as they would an internal ML project prepared for collaboration and iteration.

 ## About
 I am targeting a Machine Learning Engineer role at the junior to mid level, with a focus on applied ML systems that support business operations.

 This project reflects how I approach customer-support ML problems: